RevealBi/Documentation/docs/web/web-component-wrappers/installation-angular.md

-# Installing Reveal SDK Web Components in Angular
+# Installing Reveal SDK Web Component Wrappers in Angular

-Integrating Reveal SDK Web Components into your Angular application is straightforward and seamless.
+Integrating the Reveal SDK Web Component Wrappers into your Angular application is straightforward and seamless.
 Follow these steps to get started:

 ## Installation